 Grass is Greener Syndrome (GIGS) is a complicated issue.
-What is understood and experienced as GIGS is actually the larger symptom of an underlying process that has been building for some time.
+What is understood and experienced as GIGS is actually the larger issue of an underlying process that has been building for some time.
 It’s generally a combination of separate issues coming together to create a larger scale problem.
 I am a therapist in New York City, and coach people long distance all over the world on overcoming and managing GIGS.
 In my experience, there’s a lot to say about the complexity of this issue, of which only a piece can be addressed in this post.

 What makes it tricky is that for each person who struggles in the GIGS process, many similar elements tend to be present in some form or another, however from one person to the next the strength of the components varies.
 It’s not as simple as ‘just making a choice’, or ‘wanting what you can’t have’.
 It is much more complicated than this, which is why it can be very hard to break free from the grasp of GIGS or effectively manage it without help.